songyandong/documentation/wallet/README.md

 - Click the “Give me PPIO coin” button to get 1 free PPIO coin for testnet!

 ## PPIO Official Account
 PPIO wallet is your digital wallet.
-But if you want to use PPIO's storage service, you must recharge some PPcoin to a PPIO Official Account to purchase these services.
+However, if you want to use PPIO's storage service, you must recharge some PPcoin to a PPIO Official Account to purchase these services.
 This kind of processing is troublesome, but it is more in line with the idea of decentralization, and even if the PPIO service is attacked, it will not affect your wallet.

 ::: warning IMPORTANT
 PPIO Official Account is a specific PPIO account.
 You have to recharge some PPcoin to **PPIO Official account** => `ppio1RrvoTasB3n96sFFxBUr4dbVheATVrrPYZ` to use PPIO services.